8 Technical Reasons to Shoot Black-and-White Film

 Ilforord Ortho Plus — a blue-light-spectrum-sensitive film.

-Technical reasons to shoot black and white film: Finer grain.
+Technical reasons to shoot black-and-white film: Finer grain.
 Price and availability.
 Chemical stability.
 Larger choice of developers.
 Greater film speed flexibility.
 Easier to scan and print negatives.
 More formats and mediums.
 Infrared, X-Rays, and more.
+Support this blog & get premium features with GOLD memberships!

 Finer grain.